lekkodev/push-action/README.md

 > [!IMPORTANT]
 > This Action should be configured to **only** trigger on `pull_request` and `push` events on your repository's default branch, as shown below.
 >
-> To learn more about GitHub events, please refer to their [docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+> To learn more about GitHub events, please refer to GitHub's [docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

 ```yaml
 name: ci